-Mobility impairments shape how people perform their tasks of daily living.
-In the lives of those with physical disabilities, things that able-bodied individuals often complete with very little forethought or planning often become acts of collaboration with other humans, animals, and machines.
+Mobility impairments shape how some people perform their tasks of daily living.
+For those with physical disabilities, activities that able-bodied individuals can complete with little forethought often require collaboration with other humans, animals, or machines.
 But are the able-bodied really doing things “independently”?

 Science History Institute

-This program looks at how the life stories of scientists with mobility disabilities can help us ask questions about the networks of hidden labor and privilege that enable the production of modern scientific knowledge and the ways in which the myth of the “independent scientist” is indeed just that, a myth.
+This program looks at the ways the life stories of scientists with mobility disabilities can prompt us to ask questions about how networks of hidden labor and privilege enable the production of modern scientific knowledge and why the myth of the “independent scientist” is indeed just that, a myth.

 About the Series